Default on some U.S. bills would be 'dangerous gamble': CBO chief

-WASHINGTON, Sept 26 (Reuters) - Failure by the United States to pay some of its bills in the event Congress fails to raise the $16.7 trillion debt limit by mid-October would be damaging to the U.S. economy by eroding confidence, the head of the Congressional Budget Office said on Thursday.
+WASHINGTON (Reuters) - Failure by the United States to pay some of its bills if Congress fails to raise the $16.7 trillion debt limit by mid-October would erode confidence and cause economic damage, the head of the Congressional Budget Office said on Thursday.

 "Defaulting on any obligation of the U.S. government would be a dangerous gamble.
 In a very uncertain world, the one thing everyone has been able to count on is that the U.S. government will pay its bills on time," CBO director Doug Elmendorf told the House Budget Committee.

 Many Republicans in the House of Representatives have proposed that if the debt limit is not raised, the government could prioritize its payments to ensure that principal and interest on federal debt is paid first from available tax revenue.
 This would allow the government to delay payment of other obligations.